JoviDeCroock/POC-ModularLegacyBuild/readme.md

 You'll see that your legacy nevergreen browser pulls the old version while the newer one pulls the recent version.

+Note that these steps happened with a build where polyfills were excluded for the evergreen build, this due to the fact that Promise, Object.assign, ...
+Does not need polyfilling.

+The current build won't have these results since I'm experimenting with newer ways of excluding polyfills.

 NEVERGREEN:
 ```
                                   Asset       Size  Chunks             Chunk Names